 Unfortunately, however, my then-employers did not respond appropriately to my diagnosis, and I had to leave my position with the Attorney General’s Office and endure months of uncertainty before reaching a severance agreement after mediation last year.
 Today, I’m happy to report my family and I are thriving in Bellingham, and I am now prepared to embark on the next phase of my career here.

 No doubt that’s too much honesty for some readers.
 (I can hear my mother gasp across town).
 Of course, I could be even more blunt – pointing out that my settlement agreement with the State forbids my former colleagues from saying anything at all about me.
 (Their prior pattern of incompetence suggests they’ve probably been busy bad-mouthing me in this small town.)
 I could also remind Human Resources professionals it’s against the law to treat me differently from other candidates just because I previously filed a discrimination claim against the Attorney General’s Office.
 See Zhu v.
 North Central Educ.
 Serv.
 Dist., 189 Wn.2d 607 (2017).
+[Ed.
+Note: On November 29, 2018, in Cornwall v.
+Microsoft Corp., the Washington Supreme Court underscored the importance of laws protecting victims of discrimination from future retaliation, applying the rule even when an employer doesn't know anything about the subject of the original complaint.]

 Instead, I tell my story, and hope eventually someone will give me a chance.
 Just like every other disabled person.